emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }'
 ```

-The response is an acknowledgement from OpenSearch:
+The response is an acknowledgement from Energy Logserver:

 ```json
 {"succeeded":true}